Tenet (film): Theatrical

 On March 2, 2021, Warner Bros. announced that, in light of the New York state government allowing film theaters in New York City to re-open on Friday, March 5, following a nearly year-long shutdown (causing theaters in the city to miss out on the film's initial theatrical run), they would be re-releasing Tenet at select theaters in the city.
 In the Philippines, the film was released on HBO Go streaming platform on June 12, 2021, following the year-long indefinite closure of theaters in the country in response of a potential COVID-19 surge, becoming the last major Asian country to do so.
+The film was re-released in theaters for exclusive IMAX screenings in 70 mm formats for an exclusive one-week theatrical window from February 23 to March 1, 2024.
+It also included footage to promote the release of the studio's then-upcoming film, Dune: Part Two (2024).

+Nolan subsequently expressed dissatisfaction with Warner Bros. over their handling of the film, along with the studio's announcement of their 2021 theatrical slate also being released on HBO Max day-and-date without consulting the people involved with that slate, which resulted in Nolan's following film, Oppenheimer, being financed and distributed by Universal Pictures instead.
+In 2023, Variety reported that Warner Bros. (having gone through an ownership and leadership change since the release of Tenet) offered Nolan a "seven-figure check" for him to return to the studio, consisting of the fees that Nolan waived to encourage the release of Tenet in theatres, which ultimately proved unsuccessful as Nolan later reteamed with Universal following the success of Oppenheimer for his next film, The Odyssey.

 Home media

 The film was released on 4K Ultra HD, Blu-ray, DVD, and digital download on December 15, 2020.
 It was added to HBO Max on May 1, 2021.